 Articles

-Malaya’s early 20th century economic development is closely correlated with the growth of foreign workers.
-Labour force growth was a key driver of volatile economic and population growth.
+Malaya’s early 20th century economic growth and development were closely correlated with the increase of foreign workers—continuing a trend observed in the last quarter of the 19th century.2 Labour force increase was a key driver of economic and population growth.

-The rapid growth of tin mining and rubber plantations led to substantial inflows of foreign workers.
-Without the inputs of migrant workers both the mining and plantation industries would have faced critical labour shortages.
+The rapid growth of tin mining and rubber plantations, as well as infrastructure development, led to substantial inflows of foreign workers.
+Without the inputs of migrant workers both the mining and plantation industries would have faced critical labour shortages, as would the construction of railways, roads, and government buildings.

 Counting the People

-A population census is the primary source of statistical information about the size of a country’s (or a territory’s) population and its spatial distribution, as well as its socio-economic characteristics.
+A population census is the primary source of statistical information about the size of a country’s (or territory’s) population and its spatial distribution, as well as its socio-economic characteristics.
 Historically population censuses have been held every 10-years with similar topics being canvassed.
-Census information helps guide public policy decisions.
+Census information helps to guide public policy and planning decisions, especially at state and local levels.

-Population census-taking in the Malay Peninsula began during the British administration, with censuses being conducted in the same years as in the UK and according to similar methods.
-Geographical coverage of Malayan censuses is closely linked with the historical backgrounds of its different territories – the Federated Malay States, the Unfederated Malay States and the Straits Settlements.
+Population census-taking in the Malay peninsula began during the British administration, with censuses conducted in the same years as in the United Kingdom and according to similar methods.
+Geographical coverage of Malayan censuses is closely linked to the historical backgrounds of its constituent territories—the Federated Malay States, the Unfederated Malay States and the Straits Settlements.

 Population Growth and Ethnic Composition

-The Malayan population grew very rapidly during the first half on the 20th century, rising from 1.7 million in 1901, to 3.8 million in 1931 and reaching 6.3 million in 1957 (Table 1).
-This growth was almost entirely due to net inflows of migrants as natural increase, the difference between birth and death rates, was close to zero throughout much of this period.
-Net migration flows, approximated by the annual average growth rates, show how markedly the inflows varied in the different periods and by ethnic community (Figure 1).
+The Malayan population grew very rapidly during the first half of the 20th century, rising from 1.7 million in 1901 to 3.8 million in 1931, and reaching 6.3 million in 1957 (Table 1).
+This growth was almost entirely due to net inflows of migrant workers because natural increase—the difference between birth and death rates—was close to zero, or even negative, throughout much of this period.
+Net migration flows, approximated by the annual average population growth rates, show how markedly the inflows varied in the different periods and by ethnic community (Figure 1).

 Table 1 Population size (‘000s) by ethnic group, Malaya, 1901–1957